TimotiusDharmawan/Clicker-Bot-using-Image-Recog/README.md

 <b>DISCLAIMER</b><br>
 This project did not succeed to click on the emulator.
 The problem was most likely that clicking through program was not recognized as the emulator was running different OS.

-This project was part of the research paper below. https://doi.org/10.1016/j.procs.2021.01.045
+This project was part of the research paper below.<br>
+https://doi.org/10.1016/j.procs.2021.01.045